Kapyl

 Kapyl (Note: Капыль; Копыль; Kopyl; Kapylius; קאפּוליע.) is a town in Minsk Region, Belarus.
 It serves as the administrative center of Kapyl District.
 It is located 34 km west-northwest of Slutsk and 90 km south-southwest of the capital Minsk.
-As of 2025, it has a population of 9,887.
+As of 2026, it has a population of 9,767.

 History

 Kapyl, first mentioned in 1274, was a walled town that was noteworthy by the 14th century, and is listed in the atlas of Ortelius of 1574.
 During the 14th century the town was part of the Grand Duchy of Lithuania.
 In 1395 it came into the possession of Prince Vladimir Olgerdovich and his heirs, the Olelkovich family, where it remained until 1612.
 Kapyl was part of the dowry of Zofia Olelkowicz Słucka and was one of the seven fortified towns left to her husband Janusz Radziwill upon her death in 1612.
 Kapyl was attacked by the Tatars numerous times and was sacked on at least one occasion during the 16th century.

-On August 27, 1652, Kapyl received the Magdeburg Law and gained its own seal, a coat of arms depicting a hunting horn on a gold field.
-With this privilege came the right to hold fairs and weekly auctions.
+On August 27, 1652, King King John II Casimir Vasa granted Kapyl Magdeburg rights and its own seal, a coat of arms depicting a hunting horn on a gold field.
+John II Casimir also established local markets and annual horse and cattle fair.
 During the 16th century weaving became established in the town, including the production of velvet.
 Six guilds came into existence as a result of the growth of the weaving industry.
+The town rights were confirmed in 1658, 1665 and 1706.